*A dialogue on the incompleteness of utilitarianism

 Carlos: Don’t take a scalpel to my words.
 We’re just talking; I’m not going to say things perfectly.

 Carlos: I’m only saying that even if you don’t personally see parenting as the path toward maximizing the good, utilitarianism can still justify it!
-But if that doesn’t do it for you, there are other ways utilitarianism can tackle your objections.
+But if that doesn’t do it for you, there are other ways utilitarianism can tackle your objection.

 Davy: Please go on.
 What are some other ways utilitarianism can make room for, I mean justify, parenting?